A corporate exhibition is an event wherein businesses book a venue for brands to market their products or services to potential customers.

 - Stay in Contact

 Constantly keep in contact with your team including your exhibition booth fabricator.
 Before the exhibition, send them reminders; a week ago will do.
 This ensures that they are still attending.
-Be accommodating to the trade show exhibitors.
+Be accommodating to the exhibition exhibitors.
 Make sure their requirements are provided and queries are answered.

 Spend Time on Marketing